chef-boneyard/chef-rfc/new/reversion_ohai.md

 pin to ChefConfig.

-The version bot currently used to automatically change version numbers for Chef would also be used for Ohai, and any changes to Ohai would similarly cause version bumps for Chef and Ohai.
+The version bot currently used to automatically change version numbers for Chef would also be used to update Ohai's version number when Chef is bumped.

 The change from 8 to 12 would not be considered a major version bump for API impact considerations, so no deprecated